 - 1. A one- or two-page personal statement by the candidate indicating why he or she is qualified for the Distinguished prefix. - 2.
 A cover letter from the candidate's supervisor(s) or departmental chair(s), including an indication of the vote of the Executive Committee or equivalent, if applicable.
 Because the most important consideration for the nomination is the extraordinary qualities of the candidate, this letter should describe the distinctive capabilities, performance and contributions of the individual including the candidate's contributions to the department, unit or program.

-- 3. The current job description (this should include any changes submitted with previous rate and title change requests). - 4.
+- 3. The current job description and a copy of the latest rate and title change request. - 4.
 A detailed, current résumé or curriculum vitae. - 5.
 A minimum of three and a maximum of five letters of recommendation from those who can speak to the talents of the individual and evaluate his or her performance.
 At least two letters must come from individuals who work from outside the work unit as defined in Section I. The letters should be submitted to the designee in the candidate's department/unit who is compiling the packet of materials (department chair, unit head/supervisor, or department administrator).
-The letters should be in sealed, signed envelopes marked as confidential.
-In addition, past unsolicited letters of commendation from clients, patients, students, or outside agencies may be included.
+Confidential letters may be submitted electronically, but must be on letterhead and include a signature.
+If relevant, a limited number of past unsolicited letters of commendation from clients, patients, students, or outside agencies may be included.